rustydomino/shutupmac/README.md

 If test notifications are disabled, open ShutUpMac notification settings from the app prompt or manually in System Settings.

-For persistent test notifications, set ShutUpMac’s notification style to **Alerts** in System Settings. macOS controls this setting; ShutUpMac cannot force alert-style notifications automatically.
+For persistent test notifications, set ShutUpMac's notification style to **Alerts** in System Settings. macOS controls this setting; ShutUpMac cannot force alert-style notifications automatically.

 ## Dock icon setting